 BARIATRIC NUTRITION SUPPORT GROUP

 Led by Registered Dietitian Tamara Swett, Bariatric Nutrition Support Group Meetings are held every other month at Norwalk Hospital in the Nutrition Conference Room on the 5th floor.
-Various topics are covered related to staying on your meal plan after surgery, including getting enough protein and fluid, coping strategies, recipe exchanges and discussions on the importance of specialized bariatric supplements to long term health, including brain and nerve function.
+Various topics are covered related to staying on your meal plan after surgery, including getting enough protein and fluid, coping strategies, recipe exchanges and discussions on the importance of specialized bariatric supplements to long-term health, including brain and nerve function.

-Tamara Swett RD, CD-N is a registered dietitian and has been an Out-Patient Dietitian at Norwalk Hospital since June of 2006.
-She received her first degree in Community Health at Western Connecticut State University and then followed her passion for nutrition by continuing her education at Saint Joseph's College where she received her degree in Nutrition.
+Tamara Swett RD, CD-N is a registered dietitian and has been an Out-Patient Dietitian at Norwalk Hospital since June 2006.
+She received her first degree in Community Health from Western Connecticut State University and then followed her passion for nutrition by continuing her education at Saint Joseph's College where she received her degree in Nutrition.
 Tamara Swett is also involved in the childhood and adult weight loss programs offered by Norwalk Hospital.
 Ms. Swett provides nutrition counseling for individuals preparing for weight loss surgery.
 She runs one of the bariatric support groups at Norwalk Hospital, which is a Bariatric Surgery Center of Excellence®.

 POST-OP BARIATRIC NUTRITION SUPPORT GROUP

 This group is led by Nancy Murphy, MS, RD, CDE, CD-N, who has been a registered dietitian for 20 years and a Certified Diabetes Educator for more than ten years.
 Nancy Murphy’s, nutrition groups are currently limited to a 1-hour group every three months so she tries to pack as much useful and useable information into them as possible.
 Hopefully, everyone leaves having learned at least one new & helpful tip to bring long-term success one step closer.